 - Having backups and recovery as a part of system.
 Risk management in this context, is designed to deal with the absolute worst case situation.

 Where ever possible, risk needs to be quantified and accounted for.
-This is needed to be able to take a decision or call based on the assessment.
+This is needed to be able to make a decision or call based on the assessment.
 In trading, the risk of a portfolio is quantified as the volatility of its returns.

-One of the most widely used metric being Sharpe ratio.
+One of the most widely used metrics being the Sharpe ratio.
 Sharpe Ratio is defined primarily as returns upon standard deviation of returns over the specific period of interest.
 1 being decent and 2.5 is great.

 Drawdown is used to quantify the risk of the worst-case form.
 Defined as the maximum fall in portfolio returns from its absolute peak.
 Smaller the drawdown, the greater the portfolio resilience.

 Though, very elaborate explanations.
 Both the metrics above are based on past historical data and assume future market conditions to be similar to the past.

 This snippet from the mutual funds Sahi hai portal reflects the market risks.
 The offer clearly stating that they cannot promise similar performance if the market conditions deviate significantly from the preceding times.

 In technology systems, you make money when systems are up 24*7, 365 days.
 This need for resilient systems brings risk management to the forefront of software engineering, especially when designing and operating at scale.
 Downtime is an example of system risk here.

 A well-designed architecture is up 99.99% of the time but hacked together components can face frequent outages.
 The risk metric here, being the uptime for the system.
-Greater, the better is the system.
+The greater, the better is the system.

 One good analogy is to understand that while steering the wheel is necessary, breaks play a pivotal role and should be deployed as and when needed.
 This ensures, we survive and get through the journey.